 This Agreement

-This document sets forth my rights and responsibilities regarding the non-disclosure of confidential information that I obtain through my participation in <Course Title> (hereafter “COURSE”), under the direction of <Faculty name>, <Department>, at Michigan State University with a project for <Company Name>. (hereafter “COMPANY”) with offices located at <Company Address>, titled “<project title>” (hereafter “PROJECT”).
+This document sets forth my rights and responsibilities regarding the non-disclosure of confidential information that I obtain through my participation in CMSE495 “Experiential Learning in Data Science” (hereafter “COURSE”), under the direction of Dr. Dirk Colbry, Computational Mathematics Science and Engineering (CMSE), at Michigan State University with a project for Neogen Corporation (hereafter “COMPANY”) with offices located at 620 Lesher Pl, Lansing, MI 48912, titled “<project title>” (hereafter “PROJECT”).
 I understand this document is an agreement for the non-disclosure of confidential information and is a binding legal agreement between COMPANY and myself, <student name> (hereafter “STUDENT”), with a home address at <student home address>.
 STUDENT understands they have the right to seek independent legal advice at their own expense prior to signing this agreement.

 Non-Disclosure Obligations